 La Zarza de Patitas is an exquisite dish of the navel of the world.
 You can find it easily in the Picanterías located throughout the city.

-The main ingredient for its preparation are the pork legs.
+The most important ingredient for its preparation are the pig’s feet.
 You also need onions, garlic, laurel, potato canchán, tomato, vegetable oil, parsley, mint, pepper and oregano to taste.

 Although Cusqueña gastronomy is very broad and there are many more meals, this was our selection of the 10 typical dishes of Cusco that you can not stop trying.
 If you liked this note and want to continue knowing more about everything you can find in Cusco and your way to Machu Picchu, we invite you to read our note about Aguas Calientes